Brian-Magnuson/nico/docs/design/repl.md

 ### Lexer

-- The file path name in a `CodeFile` object is now optional in all modes.
+- The file path name in a `CodeFile` object can now accept any string, not just a file path.
   - In a REPL, there is no file path name since there is no file.
 - In REPL mode, whitespace-only lines are no longer insignificant.
   - Normally, when a line contains only whitespace characters, the lexer ignores it, making no changes to left spacing.